Alexis Nikole Nelson: Early life and education

-Career
+Social media

 Nelson posts videos of her foraging finds on social media accounts.
-Her videos are informal, playful, humorous, and express a long experience and encyclopedic knowledge of foraging.
-She has maintained the Instagram account "blackforager" since 2019, and created the TikTok page "alexisnikole" in 2020.
-Nelson's posts concern such topics as the indigenous roots of foraging in America, the history of American foraging laws, and sustainable ways for her viewers to include wild plants and mushrooms in their diets, with a focus on vegan recipes.
+Her videos are informal and humorous, and express her experience with and knowledge of foraging.
+She has maintained the Instagram account "blackforager" since 2019, and created the TikTok page "alexisnikole" in 2020, followed the same year by the YouTube channel "BlackForager".
+Nelson's posts concern such topics as the Indigenous roots of foraging in America, the history of American foraging laws, and sustainable ways for her viewers to include wild plants and mushrooms in their diets, with a focus on vegan recipes.
+She discusses the cultural and historical context surrounding foraging, especially in Black and Indigenous communities.
 In most of her videos, she documents ingredients that she finds in the wild and then turns them into dishes using her own or adapted recipes.
+Many of her videos also include her singing.
+Her videos often end with the semi-serious warning "happy snacking, don't die".
+She has stated she takes pollution, including herbicides and car pollution, into consideration when choosing where to forage and avoids locations she knows to have heavy contamination.

 Her popularity grew in 2021, from under 500,000 TikTok followers early that year to 3.3 million by January 2022.
-Her efforts were successful enough that she left her office job in September 2021 to focus on her foraging work full-time.
+Her efforts were successful enough that she left her job as a social media manager in September 2021 to focus on her foraging work full-time.
 National media attention that year included New York Times and Bon Appétit articles, as well as segments on The Kelly Clarkson Show and The Drew Barrymore Show.
 She was also added to the Forbes 30 Under 30 list that year.

-In April 2022, Alexis attended the 2022 TED conference in Vancouver, the first since the COVID-19 pandemic began.
+In April 2022, Nelson attended the 2022 TED conference in Vancouver, the first since the COVID-19 pandemic began.
 At the conference, she gave a TED Talk about her foraging work, and cooked sweet-and-salty seaweed chips using Vancouver-foraged bull kelp.
-In June 2022, she won the James Beard Award for social media influence.
+In June 2022, she won the James Beard Award for Social Media Account.
 Her accounts at the time had a cumulative 4.8 million followers.

 In January 2023 Nelson appeared on Jimmy Kimmel Live!.
 In 2023, Nelson joined the YouTube channel Crash Course, where she hosted a 15-episode series on botany.
-In December, 2023, an episode of Eat This with Yara featuring Nelson titled "The Awful Truth About ‘No Trespassing’ Signs" won "Outstanding Lifestyle Program" at the 50th Annual Daytime Emmy Awards.
+In December 2023, an episode of Eat This with Yara featuring Nelson titled "The Awful Truth About ‘No Trespassing’ Signs" won the Outstanding Lifestyle Program award at the 50th Annual Daytime Emmy Awards.
+In 2025, she was named to the Time 100 Creators list.
+In 2026, she gave a lecture at the Cleveland Museum of Natural History.

-Nelson is working on a cookbook, to be published by Simon & Schuster.

-Influences

-Nelson attributes her interest in foraging to both natural inclination and her family's African and indigenous heritage.
+Nelson wrote the book Happy Snacking, Don't Die!, a cookbook that was initially intended to be released in 2023, but was eventually published by Simon & Schuster in September 2026.
+It received a starred review from Library Journal and was named one of the 12 most anticipated cookbooks of that fall by Eater.
+She went on a book tour for the book in late 2026, with stops including Seattle, Detroit, and Cleveland.